whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-everyone.md

 If a page has [no useful purpose](/tldr/for-everyone.html#understanding-webpages-and-websites), it will not rank.

 > [Website queries](/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.html#website-queries) are an exception to the rule above.
+However, those queries are not what brings in the money.

 ### Queries with Multiple Interpretations and Intents